Nexus Curriculum Development for the 2019-2020 Academic Year

 - Pairs of faculty can apply for Nexus funds of $1,500 each to link their classes.
 Faculty have voiced a strong interest in linked classes, some people are already linking classes, and our goal is to experiment with formats and models.
 Minimally, linked classes would connect students in each class in meaningful shared work.
 This may be an assignment, sustained discussion, or joint class meetings.
 We are open to ideas in this pilot.

-- Faculty may apply for funds ranging from $3,000-6,000 to support efforts to bring an embedded practitioner into the classroom to engage in sustained relationships with students in some way.
+- Faculty may apply for funds to support efforts to bring an embedded practitioner into the classroom to engage in sustained relationships with students in some way.
 There are multiple structures for including embedded practitioners in your classroom.
 Previous practitioners have taught or co-taught entire courses, occupied short-term residencies, or participated in ongoing virtual involvement in a course.
 Preference is for non-academic people – those truly “in practice”.
 Award amounts depend on the number of practitioners and length of involvement with the course.

 - A group of faculty may apply for funds to support a faculty seminar devoted to creating a new Nexus track.